felixfroehling/Modellauto/README.md

 ### Software
 For the software i use the Robot Operating System as framework, so i can combine smaller programms to a funktional system.
 Every Sensor and actuator has its own programm called "Node" and communicate with the other Nodes over the framework.
 So i can edit and test each subsystem on its own.
-The Nodes can be find in the "Software" folder.
+The Nodes can be found in the "Software" folder.

 # TODO
 - Battery supply of the engine
 - Finish Startup menu on the display
 - first field tests
+- import face detection and tracking into ROS framework
 - "follow the line" project with the camera

 # Done
 - Write python program to control the car with a gaming controller (Done, see Software/ROS-Nodes/gamecontroller_input.py)